Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Fear

 Fear aggression looks like a dog retreating into a corner or a spot they consider safe.
-Often, they will have their tail tucked under.
-When this dog is approached, it will likely lash out.
+Often, they will have their tail tucked under their legs.
+When this dog is approached, they will likely lash out.

-This dog senses that someone in its “pack” is about to be harmed (true or not), which can be another animal or a person.
-This behavior is especially apparent in mother dogs, who are protective of the puppies.
+This dog senses that someone in their “pack” is about to be harmed (true or not), which can be another animal or a person.
+This behavior is especially apparent in mother dogs that are protective of their puppies.

 • Territorial